TomaszOdrzygozdz/alpha_splendor/README.md

 `pip install -e .[dev]`

-The `-e` option allows you to make changes to the package, that will be immediately visible in the virtualenv.
+The `-e` option allows you to make changes to the package that will be immediately visible in the virtualenv.

 ### Run locally